rcw5/tutorials/bike-touring-route-planning/README.md

 ![](https://raw.githubusercontent.com/rcw5/tutorials/master/bike-touring-route-planning/images/add-tripmate-webdav.gif)

 To save a route to the Garmin:
-* Create the route in Pocket Earth.
+* Create the route in Pocket Earth, MapOut or your favourite app.
 Then click Share, choose GPX, and Copy To GoodReader
   * Alternatively:  Draw a route in cycle.travel and download it to GoodReader
 * Locate the file in GoodReader and rename it with a suitable name (the default Pocket Earth names are a bit weird)
 * Click 'Upload' and select TripMate